aaviator42/Cha/README.md

 $qArray = Cha\dropWords($qArray, $droplist);

 //perform search
-$results = Cha\search($qArray, $index);
+$results = Cha\search($qArray, $index, 100);

 ```

 ## Functions

 All functions are contained within the `Cha` namespace.
+None are in-place.

 ### 1. `stringToArray(<query string>)`
 Converts the string to an array of keywords ("query array") and returns it.
 The entire string is converted into lowercase, and whitespace and punctuation is stripped from it.

 ### 2. `correctSpellings(<query array>, $corrections)`

+ > **Note**
+ > As of v1.1 `search()` is capable of performing fuzzy searches, and so depending on your use case this function may not be required.
+See below.

-Correct common misspellings of words.
-Add words most relevant to your use case, although I guess you could load up [this](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings) entire list.
+Corrects common misspellings of words in the array and returns it.
+Add words most relevant to your use case to `$corrections`, although I guess you could load up [this](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings) entire list.

 Expected format of `$corrections`: